omahs/imx-docs/docs/main/guides/link-sdk/link-events.md

 ## Link Event Types

 The Link SDK will dispatch events on the window object with type `imx-link-info` from time to time.
-Currently this will only happen in the `link.buy()` flow when a user connects to a different game wallet before completing their purchase.
+Currently this will only happen in the [Link.buy](./link-buy2.md) flow when a user connects to a different game wallet before completing their purchase.

 If this happens a Custom Event will be dispatched which will have the following shape: